 People are getting more adventurous when it comes to pancake toppings.
 If you have some brown, spotty bananas in your fruit bowl you could whip up some fluffy pancakes with banana.
 Slice the bananas into thin rounds for toppings and / or mash some into the batter.
 Delicious!
 You could even go stateside and fry up any leftover bacon rashers from your Sunday cooked breakfast as a nice, salty accompaniment to your sweet treat.

-If you’re looking for inspiration, visit the Love Food Hate Waste website and type pancake recipes into the search facility.
+For more inspiration, visit the Love Food Hate Waste website and type pancake recipes into the search facility.
 Here you’ll find a number of filling and topping ideas for both sweet and savoury pancakes.
 Enjoy!